wazo-platform/wazo-export-import/README.md

 # Process

 The first step is to generate an import file using an existing configuration or generating an empty dump file and filling it manually.

+The dump file can the be edited using a spread sheet application.
+The email field should be filled on users.

+A new tenant needs to be created before the import.
+The 3 common contexts, internal, from-extern and to-extern should be created with the appropriate number ranges.

+You can then install the phone provisioning plugins that are going to be used.

+Once the import has been completed phones will still have there old configuration files but Wazo will need to set the relation between lines and devices.
+This should be done using the provisioning code on the phones.

 # The Dump File